 Take your child out often.
 Educational trips such as museums encourage their curiosity and children begin to develop inquisitional minds.
 Libraries are great places to spend a day at, reading is essential for healthy development.

-In fact, a library membership might just be what they need for a stimulating day.
+A library membership might just be what they need for a stimulating day.
 Afternoons at parks, playing games in the fresh air will do their body as well as mind good.
 Playing educational games, like Scrabble will encourage them to learn in the spirit of competition.

 10. Allow their interests to develop

-Help them learn more about what they’re interested in.
 Give them contrastive feedback; teach them how to improve at what they’re interested in.

 Looking forward to our parenting workshop, simply call us at 95.5511.5533 or email us at [email protected]